AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to amend triclopyr MRLs on certain products, with particular impact on citrus fruits
+EU amends triclopyr MRLs on certain products, with particular impact on citrus fruits

-Draft Commission Regulation as regards maximum residue levels for 1,4-dimethylnaphthalene, chlormequat, metribuzin, metribuzin-desamino-diketo (metribuzin-DADK), terbuthylazine and triclopyr in or on certain products
+Commission Regulation (EU) 2026/1314 as regards maximum residue levels for 1,4-dimethylnaphthalene, chlormequat, metribuzin, metribuzin-desamino-diketo (metribuzin-DADK), terbuthylazine and triclopyr in or on certain products

 What is changing and why?

-The European Union (EU) is discussing amending the maximum residue levels (MRLs) for triclopyr (see Table 1).
+The European Union (EU) has amended the maximum residue levels (MRLs) for triclopyr (see Table 1).
 There will be particular impacts on citrus fruits.

 Actions